S4mHi6ru/CitationStyleFHNW/README.md

 ### Installation guide
 * Download Zip-File from GitHub
 * Extract the file on your computer
+* Double click on the *.csl file to install it
-* Import *.csl file in Zotero / Mendeley Desktop Client
+* alternatively import *.csl file in Zotero / Mendeley Desktop Client

 ### Versions
 * 1.0: Initial Release